AdobeDocs/experience-platform.en/help/segmentation/pql/aggregation-functions.md

 ## Maximum

 The `max` function returns the largest of all the selected values within the array.
+This function returns a number.

 **Format**